 About The Author

-Gwen is a freelance Welsh tutor from Powys, Wales.
+Gwen is a former Welsh tutor from Powys, Wales.
 She was raised in a bilingual family speaking both Welsh and English, which gave her a love of languages.
-She recently graduated from Oxford University and now uses her free time to learn French and Turkish.
+She recently graduated from Oxford University and is now studying a Master's in Translation Studies at Cardiff University.
+She enjoys learning French and Turkish in her free time.

 Read more